AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    The following are the types of enrollments:

    * **Manager nominated:** Only managers can nominate these courses.
 A learner cannot enroll to these types of courses.
    * **Manager approved:** Managers approve these courses.
-Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager’s approval.
+Learners can sign up for these courses, but they are not enrolled directly to these types of courses without Manager's approval.
 A notification request is sent to Managers when learners sign up for these types of courses.
 Upon Manager approval, these courses are listed as enrolled for learners.
    * **Self-enrolled:** Learners can directly enroll themselves to these types of courses.

 1. To save the changes, click **Save**.
 To publish the course, click **Publish**.